akhmeed19/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 ### Scenario 5: Magnetic Mirror

-In a non‐uniform magnetic field that increases along the \(z\)–axis, particles can “mirror” — i.e.\ bounce back when they encounter regions of stronger \(B\).
+In a non‐uniform magnetic field that increases along the $z$–axis, particles can “mirror” — i.e.\ bounce back when they encounter regions of stronger $B$.

 ```python
 # Scenario 5: Magnetic Mirror